Odonata

-Odonata is an order of flying insects that includes the dragonflies and damselflies.
-Members of the group first appeared during the Triassic, though members of their total group, Odonatoptera, first appeared in Late Carboniferous.

-The two common groups are distinguished with dragonflies, placed in the suborder Epiprocta, usually being larger, with eyes together and wings up or out at rest, while damselflies, suborder Zygoptera, are usually smaller with eyes placed apart and wings along body at rest.
+Odonata is an order of predatory flying insects that includes the dragonflies and damselflies (as well as the Epiophlebia damsel-dragonflies).
+The two major groups are distinguished with dragonflies (Anisoptera) usually being bulkier with large compound eyes together and wings spread up or out at rest, while damselflies (suborder Zygoptera) are usually more slender with eyes placed apart and wings folded together along body at rest.
+Adult odonates can land and perch, but rarely walk.

-All Odonata have aquatic larvae called naiads (nymphs), and all of them, larvae and adults, are carnivorous.
-The adults can land, but rarely walk.
-Their legs are specialised for catching prey.
-They are almost entirely insectivorous.
+All odonates have aquatic larvae called naiads or nymphs, and all of them, larvae and adults, are carnivorous and are almost entirely insectivorous, although at the larval stage they will eat anything that they can overpower, including small fish, tadpoles, and even adult newts.
+The adults are superb aerial hunters and their legs are specialised for catching prey in flight.

+Odonata in its narrow sense forms a subgroup of the broader Odonatoptera, which contains other dragonfly-like insects.

+The scientific study of the Odonata is called odonatology.